Thinking about a business coach or mentor? 3 questions to ask, or face making the wrong decision

 In my experience, there are reasons galore why people seek out a business coach or mentor.
 What is intriguing for me is why so many choose the wrong person for the job.
 Worse still, they only come to realise the mistake once even more havoc has been created.

-There are three core questions people should be asking themselves
+There are three core questions business owners should ask themselves

 You could benefit from the experience.
 You may stay focused.
 You will hear a different opinion.